The Essentials of a Successful Digital Transformation Strategy

 - ‘Let’s wait it out.’
 The primary focus of this second largest cohort is ‘playing it safe.’
 We simply automate and build on existing processes, add video conferencing to our toolkit and call it a day.
 This is the most dangerous posture because digital transformation is here to stay.

 - ‘This is lasting and fundamental.’
 This cohort recognizes that digital transformation is an imminent and imperative shift in strategy and operating model design that is enabled by technology.
 Although it is currently a small cohort, it is growing rapidly.

 The first two cohorts make up the majority - around 70%.
 The third cohort are the 30% who are succeeding.
 Why?
 This cohort has a CEO who recognizes this is a fundamental and lasting change across industries.
 This CEO recognizes that their personal daily involvement and leadership will drive digital transformation and that the impact of these decisions will cascade throughout the organization affecting the people, processes, and technology.

 Resistance to digital transformation can be born from uncertainty.
 However, the Strategy-to-Execution (S2E) process addresses this very issue.
 S2E equips you with the tools and knowledge to help you make decisions around your product/service, channels and digital operating model design.
-Transitioning to a digital transformation operating model shouldn’t slow you down.
+Transitioning to a digital transformation consulting or operating model shouldn’t slow you down.
 The Strategy-to-Execution process arms you with ability to run and improve your 1.0 analog business model while you transition and transform to the 2.0 digital operating model.

 Just like other operational processes, the Strategy-to-Execution process needs to be re-imagined.
 The inputs, process and outputs are the components of strategy and the operating model brings this vision to life.